Filing Bankruptcy Without a Lawyer: Resources for Pro Se Filers

 If Cost is an Issue

 No doubt, you’ve considered the cost of filing a bankruptcy case.
-Please check out these resources before you make a final decision to go it alone.
+Please check out resources listed in the articles linked below before you make a final decision to go it alone.
+If your income is very low, you may qualify for help from your loan Legal Services Corporation affiliated firm or from the Legal Aid Society.
+Local bar associations often keep lists of attorneys willing to work for a reduced rate or even free for low income individuals.
 You may find that you qualify for low or no-cost attorney services, or that you may be able to afford to hire an attorney after all.

 Remember, most consumer bankruptcy attorneys will offer you a free consultation.
 They can also help you figure out how to afford to file bankruptcy.